knobs-dials/duppy/README.md

 CONSIDERING:
+* "don't cross device boundary" parameter

+* allow hardlinking duplicate files (that are on the same hardlink-supporting filesystem)

+* page-cache-non-clobbering (posix_fadvise(POSIX_FADV_DONTNEED), though it's only in os since py3.3)

 * storing a cache with (fullpath,mtime,size,hash(first64kB)) or so in your homedir, meaning that a slowly changing fileset could eliminate most cases from just that file, before they hit the fs tree.